Equality Act 2010

 - foster good relations between different groups.

-Read Essential guide to the public sector equality duty (external link) by the Equality Human Rights Commission Scotland.
+Read the Essential guide to the public sector equality duty by the Equality and Human Rights Commission Scotland.
 This guide provides an overview of the requirements of the public sector equality duty.

 Specific duties (Scotland) Regulation 2012

-Scottish Government issued a letter confirming commitment to implementing the legislation (external link).
-The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 (external link), came into force on Sunday 27 May 2012 and place specific equality duties on named public authorities in Scotland.
+Scottish Government issued a letter confirming commitment to implementing the legislation.
+The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012, came into force in May 2012 and place specific equality duties on named public authorities in Scotland.
 These specific duties are designed to help public authorities develop better policies and practices, improve transparency and accountability, and deliver better outcomes for everyone in Scotland.
 The duties also look to eliminate unlawful discrimination, harassment and victimisation and advance equality of opportunity between different groups.

 The specific duties include:

 - A duty to gather and use employment information.
-Read Employee information and the public sector equality duty (external link) by Equality Human Rights Commissison Scotland.
+Read Employee information and the public sector equality duty by Equality and Human Rights Commissison Scotland.

 - A duty to publish gender pay gap information and statements on equal pay.